Dewalian/VOID/README.md

 ![VOID](https://github.com/user-attachments/assets/78fe2a2d-7963-4bfc-b5ab-ab75654c1029)

 In a vast void space, you try to survive hordes of aliens' with your spaceship.
 Each time you kill them, they get stronger and faster.
 You knew you never had the chance, but you kept going.
 How many waves can you survive?

 ## About Game

 VOID is a retro topdown endless shotter where you try to survive a bunch of aliens.
 The game gets more difficult on each level.
 Get to the next level by killing a wave of enemies.
+### <a href="https://jeje8.itch.io/void">Play it here</a>

 ## Mechanics